 Stephanie, the young lady who sat with us, had wanted to get a photo of herself with Mothersbaugh to send her father.
 We had a mission to accomplish!
 A handful of record were autographed and when a lull occurred, I took the opportunity to thank him for the DEVO Brand/Unmasked book which I had pre-ordered a few months ago.
 I appreciated the quality and depth of it [not to mention the price] and Mothersbaugh revealed that he almost thought they waited too long and took too long to finish it.
 He revealed that they had not wanted to have any interview text with himself and Gerry Casale inside of it.
 They had originally wanted all of the copy to be fully excerpted from vintage press verbatim, but a change to copyright law two years ago made that impossible without securing republishing rights from the copyright holders to many defunct journals, newspapers, and magazines.
 Thus the text as it currently is.
 Mothersbaugh said that they didn’t want all of that “and then he thought of…” copy in their book.
 Interesting.
 Then he said that after the book was published, lots of people came out of the woodwork with lots of great archival photos so that maybe a second volume by Taschen could happen one day.
 I took the opportunity to hand him the laserdisc, which he was glad to sign.

 We listened to him talking with others after the event, which was even better.
 He spoke to some about how he had underestimated Brian Eno’s lyrics [“King’s Lead Hat” was a game-changer for him once Eno told him it was an anagram of Talking Heads] but that Eno had financed their debut album and he ended up being very impressed with his commitment to their all-important debut album.
-He’s tight.
+He’s right.
 That is what the history books will ultimately judge DEVO on and trust me, it will find them way ahead of the crowd.
 Things were finally dispersing when we told Jicha that Stephanie wanted a photo of herself with Mark for her father, who could not be there that day.
 After finding the stage lights, which were still blazing, Mark posed with Stephanie with her throwing a punch and him taking it on the jaw while Jicha snapped a couple of photos.
 Classic!

 We then left the theater and tried to see the artwork which had been outside in the gallery earlier, but they had been taking it down during the show, and we missed out.
 I needed to use the bathroom and while I was in there, washing up, who entered but Mothersbaugh.
 I said “hi” as he entered and assured him that this was not a stalking situation as I washed up.
 I’ve not ever been one to converse in bathrooms, but how many chances will I get to talk with this guy, who is a major player in my world?
 So I told him that the mention of Eno reminded me of when I had seen Eno’s lecture at Moogfest 2013.
 I mentioned that when asked by an audience member during Q+A what acts he had worked with had impressed that he had singled out DEVO as being very important work, in spite of the fact that Eno personally found the single-minded focus of the band personally difficult to bear.
-They knew exactly what they wanted to achieve has thought long and hard about this, and in the end he simply helped them to achieve it and afterward, he realized that that was the right thing to do.
+They knew exactly what they wanted to achieve and had thought long and hard about this.
+In the end he simply helped them to achieve it and afterward, he realized that that was the right thing to do.
 Mark then responded that they still have the multitrack masters with all of Eno and Bowie’s harmonies and filigree that probably had no real place in such an antagonistic and bold statement.
 He wondered if they should consider making that available all of these years later.
 I admitted that it sounded like a perfect Record Store Day release, and as much as I hate RSD, I would certainly buy one.
 With that I bid farewell and headed out to meet my wife and Stephanie, who we offered to drive back to her dorm.

 I have to say that I really enjoy seeing my favorite musicians give lectures and talks.
 When they are as intelligent as the likes of Eno, Fripp, Ferry, and Motherbaugh, how can it be anything but fascinating?